 4. Documentation of learning is collected and is shared with parents to engage the family community.

-In 2019, they hosted a Cedarsong Teacher Training course for teachers from across the United States to become certified Forest Kindergarten teachers.
+They host a Cedarsong Teacher Training course for teachers from across the United States to become certified Forest Kindergarten teachers.